Žan Majer

-Žan Majer (born 25 July 1992) is a Slovenian professional footballer who plays as a central midfielder for Serie B club Mantova.
+Žan Majer (born 25 July 1992) is a Slovenian professional footballer who plays as a central midfielder.

 Club career

 On 26 June 2017, Majer signed a three-year contract with one-year extension option with the Russian Premier League club Rostov.
 On 1 February 2019, Majer was released from his Rostov contract by mutual consent.

 On 20 February 2019, he joined the Serie B team Lecce on a six-month deal.
 He made his Serie B debut on 23 February against Cittadella.

 On 31 July 2022, Majer signed a multi-year contract with Reggina.

 On 1 September 2023, Majer joined Cremonese on a two-year contract.

 On 8 July 2025, Majer moved to Mantova on a two-season contract.
+On 20 January 2026, Majer was loaned to Ternana in the third-tier Serie C, with an obligation to buy in case of Ternana's promotion to Serie B.

 International career

 Majer made two appearances for Slovenia, in 2018 against Montenegro and in 2019 against Latvia.